leodev-web/deciphex-tech-assessment/README.md

 # Deciphex front end assessment

-A web applocation to view, filter and manage cases.
+A web application to view, filter and manage cases.

 # Installation
 Prerequisites Before you begin, ensure you have Node.js and npm installed on your system.
 You can download and install Node.js from nodejs.org.